Correction-to-scaling exponent for percolation and the Fortuin--Kasteleyn Potts model in two dimensions: The correction-to-scaling exponent The correction-to-scaling exponent Omega

 \section{\texorpdfstring{The correction-to-scaling exponent $\bm{\Omega}$} {The correction-to-scaling exponent Omega}}

 In this section, we will derive the conjecture \eqref{conj_Omega} for the correction-to-scaling exponent $\Omega$ [cf. Eq.~\eqref{def_ns_c}], thereby extending Ziff's result for percolation $\Omega = 72/91$ \cite{Ziff_11}.
-As in Ziff's paper, we will start from a formula due to Cardy \cite{Cardy_06} that gives the partition function of the O$(n)$ model on an annulus.
+As in Ziff's paper, we start from a formula due to Saleur and Bauer \cite{Saleur_89} and rederived by Cardy \cite{Cardy_06} that gives the partition function of the O$(n)$ model on an annulus.

-Let us consider the annulus $0 \le x < \ell$ and $0 < y < L$ with periodic boundary conditions along the $x$-axis (i.e., we identify $x=0$ and $x=\ell$), and free boundary conditions along the $y$-axis.
+Let us consider the annulus $0 \le x < \ell$ and $0 < y < L$ with periodic boundary conditions along the $x$ axis (i.e., we identify $x=0$ and $x=\ell$), and free boundary conditions along the $y$ axis.
 In this section $\ell$ will denote the largest linear size of the annulus; we hope there is no confusion with the same letter denoting loop configurations in \eqref{def_Z_loop}/\eqref{def_Z_loop_Bis}.
 We introduce the modulus

-If we conformally map this region to an annulus of inner radius $R_1$, and outer radius $R$, then $\widetilde{q} = R_1/R$.
+If we conformally map this region to an annulus of inner radius $R_1$ and outer radius $R$, then $\widetilde{q} = R_1/R$.

 The partition function of the O$(n)$ model on this annulus is given by \cite[formula on top of page 11]{Cardy_06}